thayer11/rock-n-rails/readme.md

 </body>
 ```

 When you visit `localhost:3000/records/new`, you should see an error.
+What's show doing here?

 * Let's add our third RESTful route for our `Records` resource!